 There’s good reason it’s called the Tenderloin.
 This steak ranks as the #1 most tender!
 It has delicate beef flavor, which makes it perfect for recipes like Tenderloin Steaks with Blue Cheese Topping or a Tenderloin, Cranberry and Pear Salad.

-Buying Ground Beef that’s 95% lean (or leaner) provides great flavor and convenience in a lean package.
-This choice is great for dishes like a Beef and Veggie Frittata, Lean Baked Meatballs Marinara as well as burger options like our Beef and Grain Burgers.
+Buying Ground Beef that’s 93% lean (or leaner) provides great flavor and convenience in a lean package.
+This choice is great for dishes like Lean Baked Meatballs Marinara as well as burger options.